ObelusFamily/Anythink-Market-fat4e/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+##Steps for Setup

+1.Install Docker on your Machine
+1.Check you installation on the terminal with following commands:
+	-`docker -v`
+	-`docker-compose -v`
+1.Then go inside the project Directory and run `docker-compose up` to load frontend and backend of the project 1.You may check the if the backend is up and running by opening[TestCheck](http://localhost:3000/api/ping)on your browser 1.Also go ahead and check if the [frontendCheck](http://localhost:3001/register)
+###Finally your Setup is Completed!